akbarpasha/golang/day1/README.md

-# Day 1 - Primitive Types and Declarations
+# Primitive Types and Declarations
 ### Zero Values
 - Go, like most modern languages, assigns a default zero value to any variable that is declared but not assigned a value.
 - The zero value of a numeric type is 0, for booleans it is false, and for strings it is the empty string.